aokicamilla/pokedex/README.md

-# pokedex
+# pokedex example
-From the DIO Angular Course
+From the DIO Angular Bootcamp